lkesteloot/unsong/unsong.md

 [open-bracket]The Gospel according to Fluke]

-[open-bracket]…um…Epistle to Philemonstro.
+[open-bracket]... um...
+Epistle to Philemonstro.
 Also, @#$% you.]

-“Asat-zam…sorry…where were we?…Asat-zam-rus-shan-sever-las-kyon-dal-athen-try-kophu-li-mar-tan-day!”
+“Asat-zam... sorry... where were we?...
+Asat-zam-rus-shan-sever-las-kyon-dal-athen-try-kophu-li-mar-tan-day!”

 “ASAT-ZAM-RUS-SHAN-SEVER-LAS-KYON-DAL-ATHEN-TRY-KOPHU-LI-MAR-TAN-DAY!”